 - Idlewild.
 Unofficially known as "the most popular unheard-of band in the world".

 - The Spice Girls, the best selling Girl Group of all time.
 If you're ever wondering when The Nineties started the transition from the days of Grunge, Britpop and Gangsta Rap into the Teen Pop era, the rise of the Spice Girls marked that point.
-Nowadays considered one of the decades' greatest Guilty Pleasures.
+They were instrumental in unveiling a whole new market of young girls for pop music, which is why, nowadays, they are considered one of the decades' greatest Guilty Pleasures.

 - Louis Armstrong: The man who comes closest to the Trope Codifier for this genre.
 His innovative and influential trumpet solos essentially created the role of the modern jazz performer.
 Not to mention he also sung and invented the singing style known as Scat.